gistarrs/sweep_test/README.md

 from SWEEP_estimator import main
 ```

+### General Parameters

 #### Getting BSDB Data
 Regardless of the query type, users will need to specify get_mode in all queries.
+- get_mode: Literal["refresh", "use_default", "use_custom"] = "use_default".

-- get_mode: "refresh", "use_default" or "use_custom".
-Refresh downloads the latest BSDB dataset and requires a CARB ArcGIS Online login.
-If custom_filename is not provided, a default name with a timestamp is used. "use_default" can be used afterwards to access a locally saved bsdb. "use_custom" loads a file specified by custom_filename.
+      - "refresh" downloads the latest BSDB dataset and requires a CARB ArcGIS Online login.
+If custom_filename is not provided, a default name (bsdb_data_timestamped) is used.
+      - "use_default" can be used once a local bsdb is written to access the locally saved bsdb.
+      - "use_custom": loads a file specified by custom_filename.

 - custom_filename: str.
 If get_mode = "refresh", writes BSDB from API query to custom_filename in bsdb_dataset folder.
 If get_mode = "use_custom", reads from custom_filename in bsdb_dataset folder.

 #### Handling outputs